 Students who are eligible to attend a Nebraska public school but who are not legal residents of the school district may be admitted into the school district in accordance with the option enrollment program authorized by state statutes.
 Option enrollment students shall be accepted without charge.
-If the student has previously had an option enrollment accepted in any district, the application shall be rejected unless a statutory exception to this rule applies for that student.
+The option shall be available once during elementary school, once during middle school or junior high school, and once during high school for a total of three times.

-Application for option enrollment should be made between September 1 and March 15 for enrollment during the following and subsequent school years.
+Applications: Application for option enrollment should be made between September 1 and March 15 for enrollment during the following and subsequent school years.
 Upon agreement of the school boards of the resident district and the option (receiving) district, deadlines for application and approval of the option may be waived.
-Following the March 15 deadline, applications requesting admittance must contain a release approval from the resident district prior to the option district's consideration for acceptance.
+Following the March 15 deadline, applications requesting admittance must contain a release approval from the resident school district, or if the student is an option student at the time of such application and applying to become an option student at a subsequent option school district, a release approval from the option school district the student is attending at the time of such application,

-The application for option enrollment does not require a release from the resident district and the receiving district has forty-five days to issue acceptance or rejection if:
+When No Relesase Approval is Required: The application for option enrollment does not require a release from the resident district or the option school district the student is attending at the time of such application, and the receiving district the student is applying to attend has forty-five days to issue acceptance or rejection if: